How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 To illustrate, a standard Tesla Model 3 has a 50 kWh battery.
 Also, a Level 2 home charger has an approximate efficiency of 87%.
 So you’ll need a bit over 1 kWh of energy to charge a 1 kWh battery.

 Now, (50 kWh / 0.87) x $0.137 per kWh = $7.87 is the cost to fully charge a standard Tesla Model 3.
-And listed in the table below, are the charging cost for the other Tesla model vehicles.
+And listed in the table below, are the charging costs for the other Tesla model vehicles.

 |Tesla model vehicle||Battery usable||Range||Fully charge cost||Cost per mile|